Motion graphics have become ubiquitous, appearing in advertising, film, mobile applications, and on websites. They help convey a product or...

 The mobile marketing industry is facing the issue of rising fraud across various categories: from gaming to e-commerce.
-Research from Fraud Broker showed that ad spending associated with fraud amounted to $84 billion in 2023 and could reach $170 billion by 2028.
+Research from Fraud Broker showed that ad spending associated with fraud amounted to $84 billion in 2023.
+It could reach $170 billion by 2028.
 Fraud in the financial sector has increased by 50%.
-These alarming statistics and the ingenuity of fraudsters pose a crucial question for advertising specialists — how can they protect themselves from fraudulent activity and safeguard their budgets?
+These alarming statistics and the ingenuity of fraudsters pose a crucial question for advertising specialists.
+How can they protect themselves from fraudulent activity and safeguard their budgets?

 Fraud is the intentional manipulation of information related to ad impressions and interactions.
 Mobile ad fraud affects two channels: the mobile web browser and in-app environments.
 To recognize fraud, it’s important to understand who’s behind it.
 Often, fraudsters are dishonest publishers or fake advertising platforms.